-So in this case, we really don’t care that not many people are searching this term.
+So in this case, we really don’t care that this term has the best keyword search volume.
 Besides, there are always very close variations of keywords like “marketing ideas for trainers” or “personal trainer marketing ideas” that mean the same thing – and usually if you can rank for one, you can rank for all of them.

 We feel like if we can rank near the top for it, we’ll have an opportunity to introduce our solution to a bunch of personal trainers who have probably never heard of Long Tail Pro.

 The same goes for you – when you find your best “buyer keywords,” don’t worry about a low search volume.

 The second situation where low search volume doesn’t matter is when the topic just makes sense for you to write about.